LukeFost/blog/_posts/2025-10-28-why-skills-changed-everything.md

 But understanding the architecture changes nothing. **Discovering which layer solves your problem changes everything.**

-Skills changed mine—specifically, the [superpowers marketplace](https://github.com/obra/superpowers-marketplace).
+Skills changed mine (specifically the [superpowers marketplace](https://github.com/obra/superpowers-marketplace)).
 Skills changed how I think about building with Claude Code.

 ![Architecture layers diagram showing APIs aggregating into MCPs, MCPs into skills, skills into plugins, and plugins into marketplaces](/assets/images/architecture-layers.svg)

-*The Claude Code ecosystem builds in elegant layers.
-Understanding this architecture is useful—but discovering which layer solves your specific problem changes everything.*
+> The Claude Code ecosystem builds in elegant layers.
+Understanding this architecture is useful, but discovering which layer solves your specific problem changes everything.

 ## The Skill Stack as a System

 Skills force you to think differently.
 They create **decision checkpoints**.

-Three skills matter most: **brainstorm**, **write-plan**, and **requesting-code-review**—and how they work together.
+Three skills matter most: **brainstorm**, **write-plan**, and **superpowers:requesting-code-review** (and how they work together).

 - **Brainstorm** forces clarity before code: What problem am I solving?
 What alternatives exist?
 What do I want?
 - **Write-plan** converts clarity into a structured roadmap any model can execute